-Holiday/Travel Statement\
+Holiday/Travel Statement

-If a student has pre-existing plans to travel out of the area during scheduled class times, you must inform the instructor by NO LATER THAN Monday, 16 September 2019, at the end of class and submit the syllabus receipt.
+If a student has pre-existing plans to travel out of the area during scheduled class times, you must inform the instructor(s) by NO LATER THAN Monday, 17 June 2019, at the end of class and submit the syllabus receipt.
 Failure to do so will result in the forfeiture of any assignments that will come into question during your dates of absence.
-These assignments will not be replaced or allowed for make-up work.
+These assignments will not be replaced or allowed for makeup work.